Figure 1: Food insecurity scale

 There is considerable evidence pointing to the validity and reliability of experienced-based food insecurity scales in diverse contexts.
 Various scales have been developed and validated in different regions of the world, the majority of which measure food insecurity in essentially the same way.

 The FIES is a global adaptation of the household-referenced and adult-referenced items in the Latin American and Caribbean Food Security Scale (ELCSA), whose origins derive from the US Household Food Security Survey Module, the Brazilian Food Insecurity Scale, and a similar scale adapted for Colombia.
-In countries where the ELCSA has been applied, and in the eight countries in which the FIES has been tested in the Gallup World Poll®, the scientific evidence indicates that experience-based food insecurity scales can measure food insecurity accurately and in a culturally-comparable manner.
+In countries where the ELCSA has been applied, as well as the more than 145 countries in which the FIES was applied in the 2014 Gallup World Poll®, the scientific evidence indicates that experience-based food insecurity scales can measure food insecurity accurately and in a culturally-comparable manner.

 In the context of the VoH project, where cross-country comparability is the objective, food insecurity measures will be made comparable in terms of severity along the continuum defined by the arrow in Figure 1, through the use of statistical techniques borrowed from the toolkit of Item Response Theory (IRT) models, commonly used in the educational and psychological testing fields.
 Cut points will be established based on the cognitive content of the scale questions, which are located on the same severity-of-food-insecurity scale as the raw-score-based respondent measure.